-Left for Front, Right for Rear
+1. Left for Front, Right for Rear

 When shifting gears on your bike, which way do you turn the crank?
 Confused?
 Don’t worry, a lot of people think they are shifting the wrong way.
-While the accepted way to shift gears has changed over the years, this 1920s H-D Service Manual shows that Harley-Davidson trained their mechanics to shift the opposite way that many people do today.
-In fact, they instructed mechanics to shift with the foot on the opposite side of the bike’s transmission.
+While the accepted way to shift gears has changed over the years here are some general tips.

 Learn Your Gears

-Keep Pedalling when Shifting
+2. Keep Pedaling when Shifting Gears

-Back Off the Power
+3. Back Off the Power

-For you serious cyclists and triathletes here is an actual training tip.
+For serious cyclists and triathletes here is an actual training tip.
 Instead of jamming down on the pedals and staying in the easiest gear as long as possible, learn to back off the power, especially if you are going uphill.

 Shift down out of gear six.
-Now this may or may not be easy for you depending on the kind of bike you ride, if it's a flat bar you will need to get used to letting go of the bars to shift.
-If you are climbing a hill in a good gear, why shift to an easy gear?
+Now, this may or may not be easy for you depending on the kind of bike you ride, if it's a flat bar you will need to get used to letting go of the bars to shift.
+If you are climbing a hill in good gear, why shift to easy gear?
 If you do decide to shift down, aim for a gear that will be easier to pedal than the one you are in, but a gear that isn’t so easy that you don’t train your leg muscles as you ride your bike.
 A good rule of thumb with gearing up hills is to keep your cadence (revolutions per minute) above 90, to help keep your legs in shape.

-Avoid Cross Chaining
+4. Avoid Cross Chaining

-Maintain A Consistent Cadence
+5. Maintain A Consistent Cadence

 When shifting gears on a bike, the objective is to make the change as smooth and gentle as possible.
 You don’t want to take off or slow down abruptly, because this causes pain and can lead to nerves and tendons being damaged.
 However, if you don’t shift while pedaling, the pedaling can cause the bike to tip.
 To avoid these issues, pay attention to a consistent cadence.
 Always emphasize your pedaling when shifting, to avoid disrupting your cycling rhythm.

-Shift in Sequence
+6. Shift in Sequence

 Shift in Easy Gear